W1RED1/hacknotes/Information Gathering/Service Enumeration/HTTP.md

   *  [`katana`](https://github.com/projectdiscovery/katana) for crawling/spidering web apps

 ## Browsing through a proxy
-  *  Some sites may require you to reach other sites on the internet to render properly
+  *  Some sites may require JS or other resources from the internet to render properly
       *  Configure pattern matching in `FoxyProxy` to only proxy certain URLs
       *  Clear the configuration when done!